American women in World War II

 American women in World War II became involved in many tasks they rarely had before; as the war involved global conflict on an unprecedented scale, the absolute urgency of mobilizing the entire population made the expansion of the role of women inevitable.
 Their services were recruited through a variety of methods, including posters and other print advertising, as well as popular songs.
 Among the most iconic images were those depicting "Rosie the Riveter", a woman factory laborer performing what was previously considered man's work.

 With this added skill base channeled to paid employment opportunities, the presence of women in the American workforce continued to expand from what had occurred during World War I. Many sought and secured jobs in the war industry, building ships, aircraft, vehicles, and munitions or other weaponry.
-Others drove trucks, work as mechanics and radio operators, as well as providing vital logistical support for the soldiers.
+Others drove trucks, worked as mechanics and radio operators, as well as providing vital logistical support for the soldiers.
 Still, others worked on farms.
-Women also enlisted in significantly greater numbers in the military, some of which who served as nurses near the front lines.
+Women also enlisted in significantly greater numbers in the military, some of whom served as nurses near the front lines.

 During World War II, approximately 350,000 U.S. women served with the armed forces.
 As many as 543 died in war-related incidents, including 16 nurses who were killed from enemy fire - even though U.S. political and military leaders had decided not to use women in combat because they feared public opinion.
 By 1948, however, women were finally recognized as a permanent part of the U.S. armed forces with the passage of the Women's Armed Services Integration Act of 1948.